Canon 1300D vs Sony A850

 Studio photographers will appreciate that the Sony A850 (unlike the 1300D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1300D and the A850 have been discontinued, but can regularly be found used on eBay.
 The 1300D was replaced by the Canon 2000D, while the A850 does not have a direct successor.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 1300D vs Sony A850